dingocoin/dingocoin-js-accumulator/README.md

 JavaScript library to help implement accumulator-style programs over Dingocoin blocks.

 ### What is an accumulator-style program?
 Accumulator-style programs derive its name from the concept of [accumulators in functional programming](https://en.wikipedia.org/wiki/Fold_(higher-order_function)).

 An accumulator-style program scans through each block in the Dingocoin blockchain sequentially, executing the same function for each block.
 The callback allows the user to modify state variables in their script, which are persisted onto the callback for the next block.
-Thus, such a program is said to _accumulate_ to the program state, through calling the callback sequentially across the blocks.
+Thus, such a program is said to _accumulate_ changes to the program state, through calling the callback sequentially across the blocks.

 ## Installation
 `npm install @dingocoin-js/accumulator`